Governor Wolf: New Low-Interest Loan Awarded to Support Business Expansion, Job Creation in Luzerne County

 The company’s Governor’s Action Team project, which included this PIDA loan, was announced by the Department of Community and Economic Development earlier today.

-For more information about PIDA and other economic development programs, visit DCED’s website.
+For more information about PIDA and other economic development programs, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.